Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 • CPS Professional Partners / Clients being owners of the business and their staff in various capacities – This information is stored on the CPS Server, in the main, but also for SMS and WhatsApp purposes on various staff private phones.

 • In respect of Server storage, Professional Partners / Clients' client confidential information can only be accessed by the staff of CPS who are called Server Users, and therefore, have specific usernames and passwords, the latter being complex.
-Furthermore, we (CPS staff) control both the server and our access thereto directly.
+Furthermore, we (CPS staff) directly control both the server and our access thereto.

-• The same applies equally to all suppliers (all categories including Professional Advisors / Consultants) with whom CPS deal, i.e. all their information stored likewise on the Server and the same explanation above regarding protection of this data, applies.
+• The same applies equally to all suppliers (all categories including Professional Advisors / Consultants) with whom CPS deal, i.e. all their information is stored likewise on the Server, and the same explanation above regarding the protection of this data applies.

 • CPS Employee information is kept on the CEO's PC in a confidential directory that only he has access to.